helpfulengineering/devops/documentation/architecture/cloud/gsuite/accounts.md

 # Helpful Engineering G Suite - Account Policy

 ## Types
-Accounts can be divided in two major categories: personal accounts, external accounts and purpose-specific accounts.
-The latter should be avoided whenever possible lest losing fine-grained control over individual permissions, but they're required for some specific use cases like Google Analytics and common file storage.
+Accounts can be divided in three major categories: personal accounts, external accounts and shared (purpose-specific) accounts.
+Shared accounts will be created only in very specific cases where several individuals need access to a single account for access to G Suite managed resources such as Google Analytics and common file storage.

 ### Personal account
 These full-fledged accounts, which are tied to a natural person, can access all the G Suite products and, due to the implicit costs, should be only used when group mailing is not an option.